Published On: Feb 17 2014 10:38:45 PM CSTUpdated On: Aug 11 2016 01:00:00 AM CDT

 Yes, shooting live pigeons was once an OIympic sport, albeit only for the 1900 Summer Games in Paris.
 Competitors had to kill as many live pigeons as possible, with the birds being released one at a time from "traps" in front of the shooters.
 Participants were eliminated once they missed two birds.
 Nearly 300 birds were killed during the competition.
 After the 1900 games, the pigeons were replaced with clay targets.

 Rugby union was first played as an Olympic sport in 1900, with only France, Great Britain and Germany competing.
 France beat both the British and German teams to claim gold, but no third match was held.
 Instead, the other two teams shared the silver medal.
 The sport was also played in 1908 in London, in 1920 in Antwerp, and in 1924 in Paris, with the United States capturing gold medals the final two years.
-Rugby will be making a return to the Games at the 2016 Summer Olympics in Rio de Janeiro, with the addition of rugby sevens, a seven-man version of rugby union.
+Rugby is making a return to the Games this year in Rio with the addition of rugby sevens, a seven-man version of rugby union.

 The men's rope climb was one of eight gymnastics events included at the first modern Olympics in 1896 in Athens, Greece.
 The event originally consisted of competitors climbing a 14-meter long rope suspended from a frame, with time and style used to rank those competitors who made it to the top.
 A total of five competitors entered, with Greeks Nikolaos Andriakopoulos and Thomas Xenakis making it to the top to claim gold and silver medals, respectively.
 The sport continued as an Olympic event in 1904, 1924 and 1932, before being dropped.